Skip to content

 • trivial identity simplification for existing node, also performed as instruction combining proceeds.
 E.g: a^a == a, a-a=0 ...

-• If the node is a ::[comptime] trigger a compile error unless all the inputs are constant
+• If the node reads .[comptime] and asserts it true, trigger a compile error unless all the inputs are constant

 • cassert should satisfy the condition or a compile error is generated